 What is Business Plan

 A business plan is a standardised written document outlining the company’s organisational, financial, and operating framework.
-A good business plan gives potential investors the right insights into the company’s current state and how it becomes an investment opportunity in the future.
-A good business plan is a prerequisite for any startup to begin with and to attract more investors.
-In short, a business plan conveys the business goals, both short-term and long-term, strategies used to achieve this goal, the problems and the competition that a business might face and ways to overcome them, the overall organisational structure, marketing and positioning strategy and the amount of fund required by the company to sustain for a long run.
+A good business plan gives potential investors the right insights into the company’s current state.
+Also an idea on how it becomes an investment opportunity in the future.
+It is a prerequisite for any startup to begin with and to attract more investors.
+In short, a business plan conveys the company’s goals, both short-term and long-term.
+Planning helps to strategize, finding problems and the competition of an organization and ways to overcome them too.
+Moreover it includes overall structure, marketing and positioning strategy and fund required by the company for a long run.

-For most startups business plan serves as a dual-purpose document used internally and externally.
+For most startups it serves as a dual-purpose document used internally and externally.

 - • Roadmap Planning: A good business plan describes what the business intends to be doing overtime through a detailed description of the customer, market, competitors, and current and future strategies.